 Pursuant to the PRC Enterprise Income Tax Law, which became effective on January 1, 2008 and was most recently amended on December 29, 2018, and the Implementing Regulations of the Law of the People's Republic of China on Enterprise income Tax, which became effective on January 1, 2008 and was partly amended on April 23, 2019, enterprises and other organizations receiving income are the taxpayers of enterprise income tax and shall pay enterprise income tax in accordance with the provisions of such laws and regulations.
 The PRC Enterprise Income Tax Law imposes a uniform enterprise income tax rate of 25% on all PRC resident enterprises, including foreign-invested enterprises, unless they qualify for certain exceptions.
 The enterprise income tax is calculated based on the PRC resident enterprise's global income as determined under PRC tax laws and accounting standards.
-If a non-resident enterprise sets up an organization or establishment in the PRC, it will be subject to enterprise income tax for the income derived from such organization or establishment in the PRC and for the income derived from outside the PRC but with an actual connection with such organization or establishment in the PRC.
+If a non-resident enterprise sets up an organization or establishment in the PRC, it will be subject to enterprise income tax for the income derived from such organization or establishment in the PRC.